-Foltz was a 1939 Michigan State graduate where he won three letters in tennis.
+Wendell Foltz was a 1939 Michigan State graduate where he won three letters in tennis.
 He served in WW II and was wounded in the Normandy Invasion.
-In XX years as sports writer he never missed a Michigan-Michigan State or Michigan-Ohio State game.
+In over 20 years as a sports writer he never missed a Michigan-Michigan State or Michigan-Ohio State game.

 |Todd Rockwell, Detroit Free Press